hugoh/netcheck-py/README.md

 A Python script to check, log and act when your internet connection goes down

-It's a Python re-implementation of [TristanBrotherton/netcheck](https://github.com/TristanBrotherton/netcheck).
+It's a Python partial re-implementation of [TristanBrotherton/netcheck](https://github.com/TristanBrotherton/netcheck).
 It only relies on Python to simplify OpenWRT deployment.